issp-center-dev/ODAT-SE/doc/en/source/tutorial/mapper.rst

 .. figure:: ../../../common/img/res_mapper.*

-   Color map of the function values in the two-dimensional parameter space.
+   Color map of the function values in the grid search of the two-dimensional parameter space.